Searching the Climate-related Disclosures Register

 When climate statements will be available

 CREs lodge a climate statement on the register within 4 months of their balance date.
-As each CRE lodges their climate statements they will be available for searching, free of charge.
-The first climate statements must be lodged on the register by 30 April 2024.
+As each CRE lodges their climate statements they are available for searching, free of charge.
+If a CRE has not yet filed a climate statement for the current reporting period, we will display the due date.

 Examples of due dates

 In some cases, the Financial Markets Authority (FMA) may issue an exemption notice to a CRE.
-The CRE must upload that exemption notice to the register in place of that year’s climate statement.
+The CRE must upload a notice of that exemption to the register in place of that year’s climate statement.

-Each exemption notice will be available to view and download in PDF format.
-An exemption notice may be made up of one or more documents.
+Each exemption-related notice is available to view and download in PDF format.
+An exemption-related notice may be made up of one or more documents.